 The use of electrical energy via freezing is the most common form of meat preservation today.
 The ability to preserve food when electricity isn’t available will make the difference between life and death for many preppers.
 Being able to add to your pantry, a food source that is high in proteins shouldn’t be a luxury and you have to make sure, you have enough meat supplies to last you a long time.
-When there will be no electrical power, your freezer will become just a fancy shelf and you will have to learn other ways to preserve your meat.
+When there is no electrical power, your freezer will become just a fancy shelf and you will have to learn other ways to preserve your meat.

-Another method for preserving meat is canning, but as you know it requires jars and lids and a heat source.
+Another method for preserving meat is canning, but as you know, it requires jars and lids and a heat source.
 Those are medium-technology items, however, and may not be available deep into a crisis.

-The most primitive methods of meat preservation and the most dependable ones, require a lot of human energy.
+The most primitive methods of meat preservation and the most dependable ones require a lot of human energy.
 These would be smoking, making jerky, and making pemmican.

 What is pemmican and why should it be of interest to you?

 Pemmican is a nutritious, preserved food created by the women of Native American tribes.
 The term Pemmican is derived from pimii, the Cree-Chippewa word for fat.
 Pemmican consists of a mixture of cooked, dried and shredded buffalo meat, or fish, which is combined with melted fat.
-The pemmican was tightly packed into a bag made of buffalo skin and used as a convenient type of long lasting food.
+The pemmican was tightly packed into a bag made of buffalo skin and used as a convenient type of long-lasting food.

-In today’s modern times, Pemmican is ideal for preppers because it is a high-energy, fast food that is easily transportable and long lasting.
+In today’s modern times, Pemmican is ideal for preppers because it is a high-energy, fast food that is easily transportable and long-lasting.

 How to make pemmican